 Prosecutors should take into account that charging money laundering will trigger the lifestyle provisions of POCA.

-Reference should be made to the section on Handling Stolen Goods in Theft Acts elsewhere in the Legal Guidance manual.
+Reference should be made to the section on Handling Stolen Goods in Theft Act Offences elsewhere in the Legal Guidance manual.

 It is permissible to draw compendious indictments that allege acquisition, possession or use Indictment Precedent Manual.